 What a better way to say happy birthday with this No-Bake Watermelon Cake?
-Give the gift of healthy eating this year!
 This cake is a fun twist on a traditional dessert while keeping all of the delicious flavor that a dessert deserves.

 Though watermelon is mostly comprised of water, it still has many valuable nutrients to keep you healthy.
 Watermelon has a phytonutrient called lycopene that gives it the gorgeous color.
 Lycopene works as an antioxidant to protect against free radical damage.
 It has also been linked to lower risk for cancer, heart disease, and eye health.
 Watermelon is also a great source of vitamin C.